-Plan and write a narrative which has a clear simucture (e.g. use of a story mountain) of tings, characters and plot bullet pents which have been END Ofsix 3 Expectations

-Organise paragraphs around a theme

-Suggest in provements to writing (alongside specified success criteria) by using self assessment

-Use the present perfect form of verbs to mark relationships of time and cause

-Use conjunctions, adverbs and prepositions to express time, position and cause

-Proof-read to check for errors in spelling and punctuation

-- Check punctuation appropriate to Y3 has been used (. , ?!) and begin to include speechmarks and apostrophes for omission - Use of the forms a or an according to whether the next word begins with a consonant or a vowel (eg, a rock, an open box) - Expressing time, place and cause using conjunctions (eg, when, before, after, while, so, because), adverbs (eg, then, next, soon, therefore), or prepositions (eg, before, after, during, in, because of) - Headings and sub-headings to aid presentation - Use of the present perfect form of verbs instead of the simple past (eg, He has gone out to play contrasted with He went out to play) - > Introduction to inverted commas to punctuate direct speech.
+- > Plan and write a narrative which has a clear structure (e.g. use of a story mountain), settings, characters and plot - > Organise paragraphs around a theme - > Write a non-narrative using simple organisational devices e.g. headings, sub-headings, bullet points which have been specified using success criteria - > Suggest improvements to writing (alongside specified success criteria) by using self-assessment - > Use the present perfect form of verbs to mark relationships of time and cause - > Use conjunctions, adverbs and prepositions to express time, position and cause - > Proof-read to check for errors in spelling and punctuation - > Check punctuation appropriate to Y3 has been used (., ?!) and begin to include speechmarks and apostrophes for omission - > Use of the forms a or an according to whether the next word begins with a consonant or a vowel (eg, a rock, an open box) - > Expressing time, place and cause using conjunctions (eg, when, before, after, while, so, because), adverbs (eg, then, next, soon, therefore), or prepositions (eg, before, after, during, in, because of) - > Headings and sub-headings to aid presentation - > Use of the present perfect form of verbs instead of the simple past (eg, He has gone out to play contrasted with He went out to play) - > Introduction to inverted commas to punctuate direct speech.